 Only God knows.

 But, I play nurse and seek to hear symptoms so that clarity might be given to the essence of their disease.
 The disease of humanity apart from this one Word.
 In this nursing, I find that souls are simpler than bodies.
-Bodies need many different treatments, but the life of a soul is found in One.
+Bodies need many different treatments, from many different doctors like a heart doctor, bone doctor, and what not, but the life of a soul is found in One.
 One Person.
 One Word.
 I pray that One Word would govern their words.
 I pray that One Word would fill my words.
 I pray that One Word would fill their hearts.

 So, I fill my days.
 I fill my house with visitors.
 My chairs with faces.
 Seek to fill the air with One.